8 Great Vanguard ETFs for a Low-Cost Core

-The Vanguard Small-Cap ETF (VB, $136.33) holds about 1,350 mostly small-cap stocks.
-That huge portfolio shields you from “single-stock risk” – the potential for a big drop in one stock to have an outsize negative effect on your portfolio.
-Even top holdings Leidos Holdings (LDOS) and Atmos Energy (ATO) represent less than 1% of the overall portfolio.
+The Vanguard Small-Cap ETF (VB, $219.21) holds about 1,460 mostly small-cap stocks.
+That huge portfolio shields you from single-stock risk – the potential for a big drop in one stock to have an outsize negative effect on your portfolio.
+Even the top 10 holdings, which include the likes of Ohio-based medical equipment company Steris (STE) and casino REIT VICI Properties (VICI), represent less than 1% of the overall portfolio.

 Vanguard Information Technology ETF

 - Expenses: 0.10%

 Certain areas of the market ebb and flow depending on market and economic conditions, so you might want to be a little more tactical with your holdings.

 Utilities, for instance, tend to do well when investors are nervous because utility companies have dependable earnings that pay considerable dividends.
 Financial stocks typically do well when the economy is expanding and can benefit when interest rates rise, as that allows them to charge more for products such as loans and mortgages without paying out much more in interest to customers.

 Technology is one of the better sector bets simply because it's becoming more pervasive in every aspect of the human experience.
 We use more technology at home and at work.
 Other sectors – whether it's utilities, health care or industrials – are incorporating more technology into their operations.
 Seemingly, there's always somewhere that technology can keep growing.